Monica Frassoni: Member of the European Parliament, 1999–2009

-Co-Chair of the European Green Party, 2009–2019
+President of ECES from 2013

 In 2009, following the end of her second mandate in the European Parliament, Frassoni was elected a co-chair of the European Green Party, being re-elected in 2012 and 2015.
 She concluded her mandate in November 2019.

 In 2013, she was heavily involved in the organisation of the first pan-European Green Primary campaign for the nomination of the Green candidate for the position of President of the European Commission.
 This campaign was an innovative pilot project involving national Green parties which aimed at bringing the discussion on who leads the EU closer to the citizens and at "Europeanising" the elections for the European Parliament in 2014.

 In 2010, Frassoni co-funded and was appointed President of the European Alliance to Save Energy, a multistakeholder, business-led advocacy organisation aiming at promoting strong and ambitious EU-wide regulation on energy and at thus strengthening policies for the decarbonisation of EU-economy.

 In 2011, she joined the board of the European Centre for Electoral Support, and in 2013, became president of the board, replacing the late ex-president and founder Abbot Apollinaire Malou Malou.
-ECES is a not-for-profit private foundation, headquartered in Brussels, which aims at promoting sustainable democratic development through the provision of advisory services and operational support to electoral stakeholders throughout the electoral cycle.
-From 2012 to the present day, ECES has signed 71 contracts in 39 countries, mainly in Africa and mostly with the European Commission and Member States.
+ECES is an independent, non-partisan, not-for-profit foundation headquartered in Brussels, with operations worldwide.
+It was established at the end of 2010 on the initiative of Fabio Bargiacchi, who has served as its Executive Director since founding.
+ECES has carried out activities in more than 70 countries, primarily in Africa and the Middle East, largely funded by the European Union and its member states.